Zenziro-X-Bot/Bot-Documentation/README.md

 ## Reporting Isssues

-If you get error while using our bot or find any bog or Track Status of Bot feel free to Join our Support server by clicking [here](https://discord.gg/9V3Da7p5Ye)
+If you get error while using our bot or find any bugs or to Track Status of Bot feel free to Join our Support server by clicking [here](https://discord.gg/9V3Da7p5Ye)